 If I apply for a license, am I committed to performing the show?

 No- after submitting the form, a PNA representative will be in contact to approve your license and send you a quote.
 If you would like to proceed with a license, confirm via email and PNA will send you an official invoice and contract.

 Do I have to apply for a license and pay royalties for free or invited performances?

-Yes - any presentation of play or musical that takes place in front of an assembly of people is considered royalty-bearing under the law, whether or not admission is charged.
+Yes, a license is required under the law, whether or not admission is charged.
 These can include "invited" dress rehearsals, benefit performances, pay-what-you-can performances, etc. A valid performance license is required for all of these performances.